-This Rulebook is the result of proposals, review, and feedback from the USA Climbing Board of Directors, the CEO and USA Climbing Staff, the Rules Committee, and numerous additional USA Climbing stakeholders, including members of the Competition Task Force, the Realignment Task Force, the Routesetting Committee, the Coaching Committee, the Collegiate Committee, the Athletes' Advisory Committee, USA Climbing's Elected Representative to the USOPC AAC, the Diversity, Equity, Inclusion Task Force, the Judges Committee, the Paraclimbing Committee, the Risk Management Committee, the Competition Belaying Working Group, the Judicial Committee, and the National and Regional Coordinator community.
+This Rulebook is the result of proposals, review, and feedback from the USA Climbing Board of Directors, the CEO and USA Climbing Staff, the Rules Committee, and numerous additional USA Climbing stakeholders, including members of various committees, task forces, and working groups, as well as the National, Divisional, and Regional Coordinator community.

-While this Rulebook version is being released during a global pandemic, the rules contained herein do not represent USA Climbing's entire attempt to update or modify rules or practices in order to enhance the safety of any individual preparing for or attending a USA Climbing competition or to meet local, state, or federal requirements or recommendations.
+Like the prior year's Rulebook, this Rulebook version is being released during a continuing global pandemic.
+However, the rules contained herein do not represent USA Climbing's entire attempt to update or modify rules or practices in order to enhance the safety of any individual preparing for or attending a USA Climbing competition or to meet local, state, or federal requirements or recommendations.
 USA Climbing expects that additional policies and rules may be released as required or prudent, and that those additional policies and rules will work in conjunction with, or possibly replace, the rules herein.